luciapeterlin/task-manager/README.md

 # React Task Manager App

-This is a React Js project that makes it easy to keep track of all tasks by adding new ones and deleting the ones completed.
+This is a ReactJs project that makes it easy to keep track of all tasks by adding and deleting tasks when completed.

 #### [Visite website](https://task-manager-luciapeterlin.surge.sh/)